hmrc/eu-subsidy-compliance-frontend/encyrpted_email.md

 ## Sending email
 ![sending-email.png](sending-email.png)

-If we do not have it in our stroage, we defer to CDS.
+If we do not have it in our storage, we defer to CDS.
 We do not add that value to our storage.

 ## Do we need to store the email in our storage?